paholg/dimensioned/README.md

     assert_eq!(v, x/t);
 }
 ```

-For more in-depth examples and documentation, see the website.

 Note: This library is unstable, and you should expect breaking changes for now.
 It also
 depends on unstable Rust features.